ingramspark vs kdp

 IngramSpark: IngramSpark offers 30 different sizes available in paperback and 14 available in hardback.
 Within these trim sizes, you can further customize by ink, paper stock, binding type, dust jackets, and more.
 IngramSpark also offers a standard or premium color printing option.

-KDP: Amazon/KDP has 16 common sizes available in paperback (with hardbacks in the beta phase).
-You also have the option of cream or white paper, or black-and-white versus color printing.
+KDP: Amazon KDP has 16 common sizes available in paperback and 5 available hardback trim sizes.
+You also have the option of cream or white paper, or black-and-white versus color printing – standard or premium color.
 And that’s about the extent of customization from KDP.

 IngramSpark vs KDP – Returns